 Not only is there is a huge diversity of disorders and symptoms from disease to disease, but the experiences of those affected by the same condition can vary greatly.
 Because of the rarity of these diseases and often the differing manifestations experienced, diagnosis can be difficult, and misdiagnosis is unfortunately common.

 To bring more recognition and awareness to this issue, Rare Diseases Europe (EURORDIS) organized the first Rare Disease Day in 2008, a day focused on spreading awareness about rare diseases and their impact on the lives of those with rate diseases.
-This year, Rare Disease Day is taking place on the 29th February - the rarest of days in the calendar.
+This year, Rare Disease Day is taking place on the 28th February.
 People with rare diseases, their families, patient groups and organizations around the world will be calling to “Reframe Rare,” a message that reframes perceptions of what it means to be “rare” through events and awareness activities.

 We look forward to sharing more information with you on these events above and sharing information on living with periodic fevers over the coming weeks and months.